Capital losses can help cut your tax bill

 How it works

-It's touching that the Internal Revenue Service wants to give you a break when the stock market tanks.
+It's touching that the IRS wants to give you a break when the stock market tanks.
 However, this doesn't mean the weighing and applying of capital losses is simple.

 You must fill out Form 8949 and Schedule D, where you'll discover that losses are categorized as short-term and long-term, just like gains.
 The value of the deductible loss depends on how the loss is applied.
 Sadly, the taxpayer doesn't get to choose.